 La Traviata is a work of magnificent depth, color, and emotion.
 Weaving together some of his most beautiful music into an intimate tale of love and loss, Verdi created an enduring masterpiece in the story of Violetta, the “fallen woman” who must struggle with a terrible choice.

 Verdi based this opera on the story of La Dame aux Camélias, a novel and play by Alexandre Dumas fils set in the Parisian salons of the 19th century.
 The Princeton Festival’s production moves us forward to the glitz and glamor of 1920s Paris.
-For two nights in Princeton this June, experience this gem of the operatic repertoire.

 This production is a concert performance with The Princeton Festival Chorus and Orchestra.
 Sung in Italian with English supertitles.Read Synopsis